Active

 At a Glance

-Residential Management Group Scotland holds an ORANGE risk rating based on 4 Property Factor Enforcement Orders and 22 tribunal cases decided since 2021, primarily involving communication and financial issues.
+Residential Management Group Scotland holds an ORANGE risk rating based on 5 Property Factor Enforcement Orders and 24 tribunal cases decided since 2021, primarily involving communication and financial issues.
+That's 11.9 adverse cases per 10,000 properties managed (sector average: 4.5).

 They are a regional factor managing around 11,718 properties across 10 areas of Scotland, with its largest presence in Edinburgh, Paisley & Renfrewshire, Glasgow.